Learn more about mentoring and other professional supports in SPA's Position Statement: Professional Support, Supervision, and Mentoring.

 The Mentoring Program is typically for SPA members who have completed their speech pathology qualification.
 While a student is in the process of seeking their degree the university is responsible for their professional learning.
 Seeking external learning and support, like mentoring, could create a conflict with the university curriculum, practice education policies, research practices, etc. If students wish to participate in additional learning or supports, they should speak with their university lecturers or practice educators about opportunities.

-In some cases, the Mentoring Program could be suitable for students seeking support in non-practice areas like preparing to work rurally and remotely, or to transition into the profession.
+In some cases, SPA's Mentoring Program could be suitable for students seeking support in non-practice areas like preparing to work rurally and remotely, or to transition into the profession.
 In this case, students should seek advice from their university prior to contacting mentors.

 Does the mentoring I receive count toward my Continuing Professional Development (CPD) requirements?